Monmouthshire Beacon: History

 In 1840, the Beacon produced a 200-page special report on the trial of the Chartist leaders in the Shire Hall.
 A similar issue was published by the Monmouthshire Merlin but they took different lines.
 The Merlin defended the Whig government whilst the Beacon blamed it for an uprising that had led to the ring-leaders being sentenced to death.
 Although the Beacon did not support the uprising and realised that those involved were obliged to "be dealt with as enemies and aliens".
 In 1840 there was also a Monmouthshire Advertiser but this was absorbed into the Monmouthshire Beacon and Advertiser by 1850.
 Around 1840, John Dix claimed to have been editor of this paper but supporting evidence is not available.

 The Beacons printing works and offices moved to the new Market Hall in Priory Street in 1876.
 In 1963, the newspaper's offices and print works were completely destroyed, together with much of the building itself, when a fire started in its paper store.
 Its offices then moved to 50 Monnow Street, and in 1987 moved again to Cornwall House, where the new offices were opened during the newspaper's 150th anniversary year by Princess Margaret.

+In March 2026, Tindle Newspaper Group sold the entirety of its holding of local newspapers, including the Beacon, to a consortium, a joint venture by the Iliffe Media Group and the Fowler family.